 Bank and other loans are recorded at the fair value of the proceeds received plus directly attributable transaction costs.
-Issue costs relating to revolving credit facilities are charged to the income statement over the life of the facility on a periodic basis and are added to the carrying amount of the facility.
-Issue costs relating to fixed term loans are charged to the income statement using the effective interest method and are added to the carrying amount of the fixed term loan.
+Issue costs relating to revolving credit facilities are charged to the consolidated income statement over the estimated life of the facility on a periodic basis and are added to the carrying value of the facility.
+Issue costs relating to fixed term loans are charged to the consolidated income statement using the effective interest method and are added to the carrying value of the fixed term loan.